candreoliveira/ngMask/README.md

    - **NgValue**: initial mask value (default: undefined)
       - Attribute 'ng-value'
       - The initial value of input.
-   - **Restrict**: 'select', 'remove' or 'accept' (default: select)
+   - **Restrict**: 'select', 'reject' or 'accept' (default: select)
       - Attribute 'mask-restrict' or 'restrict'
       - The way how ngMask will interact with user input.
          - **Select** restriction: The input will show the char inputted even on error cases.
 If it has errors, the wrong char will be selected.
-         - **Reject** restriction: The input will show the char inputted on successfull cases.
+         - **Reject** restriction: The input will show the char inputted on successful cases.
 If it has errors, the wrong char will be rejected.
          - **Accept** restriction: The input will always show the char inputted.
 No matter it's right or wrong.
    - **Repeat**: number - repeat mask n times (default: undefined)
       - Attribute 'mask-repeat' or 'repeat'